Scott Joplin (film)

 Scott Joplin is a 1977 biographical film directed by Jeremy Kagan and based on the life of African-American composer and pianist Scott Joplin.
 It stars Billy Dee Williams and Clifton Davis.
 Its script won an award from the Writers Guild of America in 1979.
-The only other composers mentioned as worthy equals in the film are John Philip Sousa and Jelly Roll Morton.
 Eubie Blake makes an appearance in the movie.

 Plot

 In the late 19th century, Scott Joplin, a young African-American musician, moves to Missouri and to make ends meet finds a job as a piano teacher.
 He befriends Louis Chauvin, who plays the piano in a brothel.

 Joplin composes ragtime music.
-One day his "Maple Leaf Rag" is heard by John Stark, a publisher of sheet music in St. Louis, Missouri.
+One day his "Maple Leaf Rag" is heard by John Stark, a publisher of sheet music in Sedalia, Missouri and later St. Louis, Missouri.
 Stark is impressed, buys the rights to the composition and sells it, with Joplin sharing some of the profits.
 Joplin's new songs also achieve a great popularity.

 Chauvin is equally talented, but contracts syphilis and dies in his 20s.
 Joplin becomes obsessed with composing more serious music, yet is continually thwarted in his attempt to write and publish an opera.